Medical assisting is one of the fastest growing careers in healthcare.

 Receiving the Certified Clinical Medical Assistant designation from the National Healthcare Association (NHA) can allow medical assistants to perform more clinical duties.

-The CCMA is reserved for medical assistants who can meet the following eligibility requirements and take and pass the CCMA examination:
+Medical assistants must meet the following eligibility requirements and take and pass the CCMA examination:

-- Must possess a high school diploma or the equivalent
+- Must possess a high school diploma or GED

 - Must have successfully completed a training program or one year of work experience as a medical assistant